brevia-ai/brevia-template/README.md

-# brevia-template
+# Brevia API template

-Template to implement your Brevia API project
+Use this repository as a template to implement your Brevia API project